siravijbb/TweakScale/KNOWN_ISSUES.md

 		- [#40](https://github.com/net-lisias-ksp/TweakScale/issues/40) Feasibility Study for a runtime Sanity Check for issue #39
 	+ TweakScale advises all IR users to update to [Infernal Robotics/Next](https://github.com/meirumeiru/InfernalRobotics) where this issue was solved.
 * There's a potentially destructive problem happening due *"Unholly Interactions Between Modules"*, or as it's fondly known by its friends, **Kraken Food**. :)
 	+ Due events absolutely beyond the TweakScale scope of actions,  some parts are being injected with more than one instance of TweakScale.
-This usually happens by faulty MM patches, but in the end this can happens by code or even my MM cache's editing.
+This usually happens by faulty MM patches, but in the end this can happens by code or even by editing MM's cache.
-		- Things appears to work fine, except by some double Tweakables on the UI.
+		- Things appear to work fine, except by some double Tweakables on the UI.
 However, crafts and savagames get corrupted when loaded by sane KSP installments, as the duplicates now takes precedence on loading config data, overwriting the real ones.
 		- **Things become very ugly when by absolutely any reason (new add-on installed or deleted, or even updated) the glitch is fixed on the MM cache.
 Now, your KSP installment is a sane one, and all your crafts (including the flying ones) will lose their TweakScale settings!**
 	+ So, before any fix is attempted to the problem, TweakScale now is taking some measures to preserve your craft settings from being overwritten once the craft is loaded into a sane installment.
 		- Keep in mind, however, that TweakScale acts on **SAVING** data.
 You need to load and save every craft and savegame using the latest TweakScale as soon as you can.